Bas Rutten: 1996

+At the Pancrase 1996 Anniversary Show, taking place on 7 September, Rutten defended his undisputed title against Masakatsu Funaki.
+Funaki frequently used a knee-on-stomach technique and a mount position to initiate leglocks, and later landed an illegal kick to a downed Rutten.
+Later in the fight, Rutten knocked Funaki down twice with palm and knee strikes, eventually landing a knee to the face and earning a knockout victory, becoming a three-time King of Pancrase.

 Rutten described the war with Funaki in an interview:

 Before the fight when he came to me, he made that thumb over the neck, throat slashing motion like I was going to go down.
 I turned to my manager and said, "Okay, now I'm going to kill this guy, you watch".
 My game plan was to keep the fight going for 15 minutes ...
 Funaki had never fought above 15 minutes.
 But then, like 12 minutes into it, while I'm still on my knees he kicks me in the head.
 I block, but for me that was an illegal thing to do.
 So right away I start, BANG, BANG, BANG, and he goes down.
 From that moment on, I totally destroyed him.
 You got to see the fight; it was a massacre.
 My palms were black from hitting him so hard.
 He had the gods on his side or something, because he stood up every time.
 I hit his face back on the mat and you hear it slam into the mat.
 His nose is all the way to the side, broke, they have to straighten it out.
 I go, "Oh my God, this guy can take a shot!"
 I kneed him so hard in the head.
 He went down four times.
 But the last knee I gave to him was like everything I had.
 I grabbed him by the head and kneed him.
 It was really like a Rocky movie.
 I'm standing there and I fall backwards, and I'm totally out of breath.
 I get up and the referee holds my hand up.
 Then he lets my hand go and I drop again, BOOM!
 I was exhausted, I gave everything I had; I really wanted to destroy him.
 I broke his cheekbones and broke his nose, just because he said he was going to kill me.
 Oh, I was so angry at him.
 But afterwards, friends again ...
 What a crazy sport this is, huh?

-His next fight was an anticipated rematch with Manabu Yamada, which lasted only 0:54 before Rutten made him to tap out to a leg-entangled toehold.
-Following the match, he relinquished his title to be present for the birth of his second daughter.
+His next fight was a rematch with Manabu Yamada, in which Rutten earned a toehold submission victory 54 seconds into the bout.
+Following the match, Rutten relinquished his title to be present for the birth of his second daughter.